vincentbergeron33/Score-Board/README.md

 __Rooster__

 - The rooster setting buttons follow the same logic as the set time button of the timer.
 Once clicked, it is disabled to ensure the user doesn't create more then one form.
-Once the required information are filled, the form is deleted, the entry is added to the rooster and the rooster setting button is abled.
+Once the required informations are filled, the form is deleted, the entry is added to the rooster and the rooster setting button is abled.

 ![disabled-add-rooster](assets/images/disabled-add-rooster.png)